Classroom Type: Online and on campus classes

 Our students may choose from the following concentrations or create a unique blend of minor courses:

-A minimum of 15 credit hours of the following courses, with grade C or better, is required to minor in HDFR.
+A minimum of 15 credit hours of the courses linked in the course catalog below, with grade C or better, is required to minor in HDFR.
 At least nine credit hours must be completed at CU Denver.

 Contact the HDFR academic advisor Rosalinda Martinez